-In consultation with their advisor, students typically concentrate their major course work in one of four emphasis areas: Relational and Behavioral Studies (interpersonal, persuasion health, technology), Rhetorical Studies (political communication, argumentation, rhetorical theory and criticism, rhetoric and the law), Media Studies (television studies, film criticism, visual communication), and Organizational Communication (organizational and technology).
+In consultation with their advisor, students typically concentrate their major course work in one of four emphasis areas: Relational Studies (interpersonal, persuasion health, technology), Rhetorical Studies (political communication, argumentation, rhetorical theory and criticism, rhetoric and the law), Media Studies (television studies, film criticism, visual communication), and Organizational Communication.
 The department encourages students to complement their Communication Studies major with either a minor in a related discipline or a minimum of five courses in a supporting field, selected in consultation with their department advisor.

-The Department of Communication Studies sponsors activities that include a competitive forensics program, including Cross Examination Debate Association (CEDA) and National Parliamentary Debate Association (NPDA) debate.
+The Department of Communication Studies sponsors activities that include a competitive forensics program, including participation in policy and parliamentary debate across the Cross Examination Debate Association (CEDA), National Debate Tournament (NDT), National Parliamentary Tournament of Excellence (NPTE) and the National Parliamentary Debate Association (NPDA).
 The department also sponsors the Washington Alpha Chapter of Pi Kappa Delta, a national forensic honorary.
 Participation in these projects is open to all university students.
 Activity credit may be granted with prior approval of the department.
 The department sponsors a chapter of Lambda Pi Eta, the national undergraduate honor society.